Code for Drywall in a Garage: A Comprehensive Guide

 The 2021 International Residential Code (IRC)

-For those of you who would like all the references, Section R302.6 of The 2021 International Residential Code (IRC) is relevant to the Dwelling-Garage Fire Separation.
+For those who would like all the references, Section R302.6 of The 2021 International Residential Code (IRC) is relevant to the Dwelling-Garage Fire Separation.

 R302.6 Dwelling Garage Fire Separation (applies to adjoining Garage Walls & Ceilings) states that